-If your child is diagnosed as at risk of anaphylaxis, inform your school as soon as possible.
+Anaphylaxis is a serious health issue that can be prevented through knowledge, awareness and planning.
+If your child is diagnosed as being at risk of anaphylaxis, advise your school as soon as possible.

-Once you have told the school of your child’s diagnosis and given them the action plan, it is the responsibility of the school to make sure all staff members on duty have completed accredited anaphylaxis management training.
+Once you have told your school of your child’s diagnosis and given them the action plan, your school is responsible for making sure all staff on duty have completed accredited anaphylaxis management training.

 The school will work with you to develop a detailed anaphylaxis plan specific to your child, including strategies to prevent your child being exposed to what causes an allergic reaction and how to store and use any medication.